-Lori suggest making them in a Kiln, but we had a go with airdrying clay, it does mean that they are more fragile and the final “look” is different, but you can have a go at home!!!
+Lori suggest making them in a Kiln (as per the instructions below), but we had a go with airdrying clay (see our version at the very end of the post), it does mean that they are more fragile and the final “look” is different, but you can have a go at home!!!
 I followed the instructions below.
 Let air dry for 3-4 days, painted it with acryclics (with Red Ted) and used an acryclic varnish for sealing.
 This makes it ornamental, rather than for use with food.
 If you have an oven proof bowl, maybe this works with salt dough?
 Check out mine below!

 Over to Lori: